TILOS-AI-Institute/MacroPlacement/SPNR/README.md

 sram.sv available in the *./designs/ariane* directory already contains these changes.
 We used this .sv files for our synthesis run.
 As the Yosys do not support .sv files, we hack the verilog netlist available in the [ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ariane) GitHub and replace the 64bit memory macros with four or three 16bit memory macros based on the number of connected read-data pins.
 This hack netlist is available in the *./scripts/OpenROAD/ariane136* directory.

 ## **SP\&R Flow:**
 We implement Ariane design on the Nangate45 platform using commercial tools Genus (Synthesis) and Innovus (P&R) and open-source tools Yosys (Synthesis) and OpenROAD (P&R).
 The required *.lef* and *.lib* files are downloaded from the OpenROAD-flow-scripts (ORFS) [GitHub](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/platforms/nangate45).
 We use the [fakeram](https://github.com/jjcherry56/bsg_fakeram) generator for the Nangate45 platform to generate the 16-bit memory.
-All the required *.lib* and *.lef* files are copied into the *./platform/nangate45* directory.
+All the required *.lib* and *.lef* files are copied into the *./platforms/nangate45* directory.

 ### **Using Cadence Genus and Innovus:**
-All the required scripts are available in the ./scripts/cadence directory.
+All the required scripts are available for each *design* in the *./designs/<design_name>/scripts/<cadence|OpenROAD>/* directory.
 **Synthesis:** run_genus.tcl contains the setup for synthesis using Genus.
-It reads the .sv files based on the list in ./scripts/cadence/rtl_list.tcl (changing the order of the file may cause errors in the run.).
-The timing constraints are provided in ./scripts/cadence/ariane.sdc file.
+It reads the .sv files based on the list in *./designs/<design_name>/scripts/cadence/rtl_list.tcl* (changing the order of the file may cause errors in the run.).
+The timing constraints are provided in *./designs/<design_name>/scripts/constrains/<design_name>.sdc* file.
 To launch the synthesis run please use the below command
 ```
 genus -overwrite -log log/genus.log -no_gui -files run_genus.tcl
 ```